-A fire drill procedure in childcare centres serves as your life support during emergencies.
+A Childcare Centres Fire Drill procedure in childcare centres serves as your life support during emergencies.
 It is the fundamental basis for order and maximum safety in any fire incident.
 With that said, building managers and safety officers are urged to create an emergency evacuation plan as a guide to all the staff and children.

 If you are just venturing into safety practices or looking towards improving your existing plan, here is a basic guide for day care centres.

-Fire drills are based on regulations, policies, and procedures designed to respond to any given situation involving fire.
+Childcare Centres Fire Drill are based on regulations, policies, and procedures designed to respond to any given situation involving fire.
 Though one event may be different from the other, they both end up using a standard basis for response and evacuation as follows:

 Identify the Possible Threats